 About the Creator

 Nia Alexander Campbell is an artist and writer from Richmond, Virginia.
-She received a Bachelor of Fine Arts in Painting & Printmaking from Virginia Commonwealth University with a minor in Art History (emphasizing in African art and cinema) and an MFA in Interdisciplinary Design from VCUarts Qatar.
+She received a BFA in Painting & Printmaking from Virginia Commonwealth University with a minor in Art History (emphasizing in Black art and cinema) and an MFA in Interdisciplinary Design from VCUarts Qatar.
 Nia's creative practice explores the ways collage, writing, and traditional & digital painting mediums can be used to tell stories through design.
-She believes that storytelling—in any medium—can function as an excellent way to combat ignorance, give a voice to the otherwise unheard, and bridge the many divides we see in our world today.
+She believes that storytelling in any medium can function as an excellent way to combat ignorance, give a voice to the otherwise unheard, and bridge the divides we see in our world today.
 Learn more about her art and writing practice here and in the document below.

 How Black Girls Abroad Began

 Nia took her first trip abroad as undergraduate arts student.
 She attended all the study abroad meetings and covered her dorm room with sticky notes covered in research, all in the name of preparing for the trip.
 However, she found that what she experienced abroad held little in common with what she had researched.
 She realized that it was because the experiences she had read about weren’t written by people in her situation, people whose lives didn’t inhabit any of the intersections that come with being Black, American, female, a student, or an artist.
 All those qualities, in their various combinations, colored her experience abroad in unique and striking ways, affirming that her experiences were just as valuable as the others she had sought.
-In 2018, a year after her first international adventure, Nia launched Black Girls Abroad to offer her travel narratives to the underrepresented communities she wants to elevate.
+In 2018, a year after her first international adventure, Nia launched Black Girls Abroad to offer her travel narratives to the underrepresented communities whose voices she wants to elevate.
 Beginning by sharing her own experiences, Nia seeks to eventually build a library of travel narratives by Black women to make the dialogue within the travel community more inclusive.

 A Message for the Black Girls